VTT helps to quickly design, develop and manufacture innovative new semiconductor components for sensing and communications.

 VTT’s R&D to manufacturing services in Microelectronics offer a unique, fast and cost-effective path to our customers to develop new products.

 There is a rich history of designing innovative RF components for the mobile telecommunications from the early days of the industry.
 This leadership continues with photonic components that are used in the world’s fastest optical switches in data centers.
-Our work in the emerging field of quantum technology continues this tradition of being at the leading edge of micro and nano-electronic component development.
+Our work in the emerging fields of quantum technology and 2D materials continues this tradition of being at the leading edge of micro and nano-electronic component development.

 World-class infrastructure for development, characterisation and manufacturing